Jabra Elite 85t vs. Elite 75t: Is it worth the upgrade?

 The Elite 85t have 12mm drivers, which is a big deal juxtaposed to the smaller drivers in the Elite 75t.
 It doesn't necessarily equate to better sound, but it does mean bigger bass.
 It's not a pronounced difference, as Jabra wasn't trying to overdo it, but it's evident once you start listening.
 The Sound+ app's EQ has presets, one of which is Bass Boost.
 If you want to create your own, you can also save a customized preset as well.

 It's also important to note Jabra changed the design for the speakers to open things up for the larger drivers.
 They're now oval-shaped, which also changes what kind of ear tips they work with.
 The tips are still silicone, though with a mesh center.
-It's unclear if that alters the sound in any way, but it does somewhat shift the way these earbuds fit.
+It's unclear whether that alters the sound in any way, but it does somewhat shift the way these earbuds fit.

 The Elite 75t were the best true wireless earbuds Jabra made as far as the fit was concerned.
 Small, snug and with nary a sign of discomfort most of the time, they were almost a revelation for the company.
-I'm not sure the same is true of the Elite 85t because their size is more in line with the Elite 65_.
+I'm not sure the same is true of the Elite 85t because their size is more in line with the Elite 65.
 Those were also great earbuds, except their larger size didn't make them as nimble as some competitors.
+After launching the 85t, Jabra tried to address comfort with new firmware that brought the MyFit feature to the Sound+ app.
+Basically, the app plays a short audio clip that looks for sound leakage, thereby suggesting a fit adjustment or different ear tip.

 It's also important to note Jabra changed the design for the speakers to open things up for the larger drivers.

 You may be able to forgive the size disparity when you notice the difference in ANC performance.
 The Elite 85t hold a distinct advantage of the hybrid ANC, meaning the internal and external mics work together to cancel outside noise.
-It handles low and higher-frequency noises better because of it.
+It handles low- and higher-frequency noises better because of it.
 It's also adjustable through a slider on the app, in case you want to mitigate the effect.
 You can still access the HearThrough mode to pipe in background sound when you need to.

-Because they weren't built with ANC to start, the Elite 75t have no internal mics, making noise cancelation only work one way.
-It does alright with low-frequency sounds, like a plane, car, or fan, but has a tougher time handling pitch variances where sounds could break through.
+Because they weren't built with ANC to start, the Elite 75t have no internal mics, making noise cancellation only work one way.
+It does all right with low-frequency sounds, like a plane, car, or fan, but has a tougher time handling pitch variances where sounds could break through.
 And while you can adjust the effect, it's not through the same slider on the app.
-You have to go through Settings>Personalize your headset>Active Noise Cancelation.
+You have to go through Settings > Personalize your headset > Active Noise Cancellation.

-There is one weird distinction between the two earbuds.
-Press the left earbud and you can cycle through ANC and HearThrough, but there isn't a third option to turn both off.
-It's an odd omission considering it was already there with the Elite 75t and remained there after the ANC firmware update.
-Jabra could easily fix this on the Elite 85t with a firmware update, but we'll have to see if that happens.
+The aforementioned firmware update also added a feature Jabra had bafflingly omitted when it first released the Elite 85t.
+Initially, you could only cycle between ANC and HearThrough when pressing the left earbud, but after the update, you also get a third option to turn both off.
+We think it's great Jabra rectified that and put it in line with the Elite 75t that way.

 As per usual, you do get some color options.
-The Elite 85t come in titanium black, and starting in Jan.
-2021, in gold beige, copper black, black, and gray.
-The Elite 75t come in black, titanium black and gold beige,
+The Elite 85t come in titanium black, gold beige, copper black, black, and gray.
+The Elite 75t come in black, titanium black and gold beige.

 Jabra Elite 85t vs. Elite 75t: Which pair should you choose?

 There's no question the Elite 85t are an upgrade from their predecessors in more than just one metric.
 They sound a little bolder, the ANC is more effective, and you get things like wireless charging and improved call quality.
 You do sacrifice some size and IP protection to get there, but those can be acceptable compromises if they won't affect you much.
-If they do, you can try waiting for an Elite Active 85t, which seems likely down the road.
+If they do, you can try the Elite 7 Pro as an alternative.

 You could also take your chances with the still-excellent Elite 75t.
-They were, after all, at the head of the class as the best true wireless earbuds, and would still crack any Top 20 list today.
+They were, after all, once at the head of the class as the best wireless earbuds, and could still crack any Top 20 list today.
 You just have to gauge what you're not getting from it when compared to Jabra's latest earbuds.
 They probably are a better bet for active use, though the Elite Active 75t are an even better choice for that, effectively giving you two options over the Elite 85t, in that regard.

 There's also the price difference.
-The Elite 75t will stay at their price and slowly start to creep downward as time goes on.
-But at their current price, the Elite 85t, while more expensive, are still competitively-priced with others from other brands.
-No matter which model you go with, it will be money well spent.
+Jabra has begun dropping the price of the Elite 85t significantly, lowering the cost discrepancy between them and the Elite 75t.
+At that discounted price, the Elite 85t are very competitive compared to others from other brands.
+No matter which model you go with here, it will be money well spent.

 New in town